seanox/aspect-js/manual/en/datasource.md

 <article escape="on">
   <![CDATA[
   <p>
-    Seanox aspect-js is a JavasScript framework for implementing
-    dynamic interfaces for web browsers.
-    The framework takes the declarative approach of HTML and combines
-    markup and JavaScript via the model view controller to components
-    that are addressed directly or via virtual paths.
-    The framework provides an expression language based on JavaScript.
+    Seanox aspect-js is a minimalist approach to implementing Single-Page Applications (SPAs).
+This framework takes the declarative approach of HTML and extends this with expression language, reactivity rendering with additional attributes, object/model binding, Model View Controller, Resource Bundle, NoSQL datasource, test environment and much more.
   </p>
   <a href="https://github.com/seanox/aspect-js">read more</a>
   ]]>